-The role of participation.
 Finally, participation, by citizens in decisions which affect them all, is a primary goal.
 It was stated in Our Common Future and echoed in the UN summits in Rio (1992, 2012) and Johannesburg (2001).
 According to Lafferty (2004) and Meadowcroft (2012) such participation can only be achieved in a deliberative democracy.
 However, participation does not necessarily include the acceptance by the members in defining the goals.
 This argument runs contrary to a number of studies which consider acceptance as crucial to achieving sustainability (Shiftan et al., 2003; Amekudzi et al., 2009; Castillo and Pitfield, 2010).
-Although we agree that acceptance is vital to ensure efficient implementation of sustainability goals and threshold values cannot simply echo "what people would like to sustain and how to reach agreement on this, constrained by estimates of what is feasible" (Ehrlich et al. (2012, p.
-69)).
+Although we agree that acceptance is vital to ensure efficient implementation of sustainable policies and measures after the goals have been set, we also agree that the choice of sustainability goals and threshold values cannot simply echo "what people would like to sustain and how to reach agreement on this, constrained by estimates of what is feasible" [Ehrlich et al., (2012), p.69].